masolimano/maneage/README.md

 *targets*, *prerequisites* and *recipes*.
 It comes with some nice features like functions or automatic-variables to greatly facilitate the management of text (filenames for example) or any of those constructs.
-For a more detailed (yet still general) introduction see Wikipedia:
+For a more detailed (yet still general) introduction see the article on Wikipedia:

   https://en.wikipedia.org/wiki/Make_(software)